Make It Easier to Work with Contractors

 For example, with Bill.com, you can store all related documents together securely in the cloud.
 They aren’t attached to a specific computer or email account.
 No matter what device you use or where you are, you can navigate to a contract or statement of work to verify contractor information in just a few clicks.

-The automation services to enforce the separation of duties.
+Automating bill payment serves to enforce the separation of duties.
 You can customize review cycles by contractor name, dollar amount, or more.
 Unauthorized individuals cannot access the system or its workflows.

-A bill payment solution also tracks each step of the invoice lifecycle, from review through to payment so it automatically creates audit trails.
+A bill payment solution also tracks each step of the invoice lifecycle, from review through to payment, so it automatically creates audit trails.